clearlinux/clear-linux-documentation/source/guides/clear/telemetrics.rst

    This installs the necassary software, enables telemetry by creating the file :file:`/etc/telemetrics/opt-in`, and starts the :command:`telemprobd` and :command:`telempostd` daemons.
-Your system will begin to send telemetry data to the server defined in the file :file:`/etc/telemetrics/telemetrics.conf`.
-If this file does not exist, the :command:`telemprobd` and
+Your system will begin to send telemetry data to the backend server.
-   :command:`telempostd` daemons will use the file :file:`/usr/share/defaults/telemetrics/telemetrics.conf`.

 #.
 Disabling after install: